Table of Contents

 There are several questionnaires that can be used for screening depression in adolescents:

 - Dysthymic disorder

 - Bipolar disorder

-Around two third of individuals with depression have at least one comorbid psychological condition.
-10 to 15 percent of the individuals have 2 or more comorbid psychological conditions.
-There are 3 to 6 times more chances of substance abuse in patients with depression.
+Approximately two-thirds of individuals with depression who have at least one comorbid psychological condition will commit suicide when depressed.
+10 to 15 percent of the individuals who have 2 or more comorbid conditions will have 2 or 3 suicide attempts.
+There is a 3 to 6 times higher probability of substance abuse in patients with depression.

 - Syndrome of severe mood dysregulation

 - Generalized anxiety disorder

 As well, autism spectrum disorder, eating disorders, and attention deficit hyperactivity disorder (ADHD) are likely to become more pronounced in the presence of depression.

 Individuals with depression are more at risk of developing disruptive behavior disorder and anxiety issues.